crude-cards/protocols/v1/rest.md

 #### Rate-limiting
 - 5/60
 #### Parameters
-- `?username` - string, alphanumeric, up to 20 characters.
+- `?username` - string, up to 20 characters.
 Server should generate a random username if one is not present.
 #### Response (200)
 ```js
 {